Navigating 1099 and W-9 Tax Form Requirements

 • Why do I need to submit a W-9?

-• Delayed Exchanges
+• Delayed Redemptions

-If your Chip exchange is delayed more than a few days, the likely reason is that we require more information from you in order to process the transaction, and we have not been able to reach you because you do not have a validated email address ...
+If your Chip redemption is delayed more than a few days, the likely reason is that we require more information from you in order to process the transaction, and we have not been able to reach you because you do not have a validated email address ...